plone/documentation/docs/contributing/documentation/index.md

 You can use this menu to quickly navigate to the `documentation` source repository or open an issue.
 You can also browse open issues and pull requests to see what has already been reported, or work started on, to improve Plone Documentation.
+You can also give a reaction of a thumbs up 👍 on an issue or pull request to express that it is valuable to work on.

 ```{tip}
 Working on documentation or on issues labeled with either `33 needs: docs` or `41 lvl: easy` are the two best ways for first-timers to contribute.